kishanbishwakarma0/HostelComplaintPortal/README.md

 CMP001|S001|Kishan Bishwakarma|101|Block A|Plumbing|Tap is leaking|PENDING|2025-03-25 10:30|2025-03-25 10:30|
 ```

-Both files are plain text.
-Delete them to reset all data — defaults are re-created on next run.
+The wording in both files is simple.
+Delete all of the data to reset it, defaults are restored in the next run.

 ---